 Especially since her death, I feel the need to pass on what she gave, and receive the continually given gift, the divine alternation, of doing my own work while assisting others in theirs.

 Life is bigger than all of us.
 Life itself outlives our brief lives.
 We are tiny intricate pieces of an infinitely larger and more intricate whole.

 Perhaps the final work of maturity is to live with mystery and certain mortality.
 And to stop trying to explain everything all the time.
 To just, as the Beatles sang, “let it be.”

-Or, as Rainer Maria Rilke said in his Letters to a Young Poet… oh wait, let’s let this be this post’s last CREATIVE ECOSYSTEM NOTE: ” Be patient towards all that is unknown in your heart, and learn to love the questions themselves.”
+Or, as Rainer Maria Rilke said in his Letters to a Young Poet… oh wait, let’s let this be this post’s last CREATIVE ECOSYSTEM NOTE #9: ” Be patient towards all that is unknown in your heart, and learn to love the questions themselves.”

-Yet even here, in the unknowns, I find Charlotte: able to articulate this mystery, she wrote this short poem for young readers, those just beginning to grapple consciously with the incomparable peculiarity and beauty of this world.
+Yet even in the unknowns, I find Charlotte again: able to articulate this mystery even in a short poem for young readers, just beginning to grapple consciously with the incomparable peculiarity and beauty of this world.

-She described the heart of mortality’s mystery, made it possible for a chid to grasp it.
-And in grasping, perhaps those young readers realized they were part of the myseterious human race, and were less lonely for it.
+In making it possible for a child to grasp the heart of mortality’s mystery, perhaps those young readers, realizing they were part of this mystery, were less lonely for it.